Architecture

 • ahriman.core and ahriman.models packages don’t have any import restriction.
 Actually we would like to totally restrict importing of core package from models, but it is impossible at the moment.

 • ahriman.web package is allowed to be imported from ahriman.application (web handler only, only ahriman.web.web methods).
-It also must not be imported globally, only local import is allowed.

 Full dependency diagram: